aarondill/Parsev3.5.0Bugs/solutions/subscribe.md

 });
 ```

-Similarly to the Parse.Query.first() issue, it is important to note that the function within the then call will be run with _this_ set to the globalThis value, which in node.js is undefined; while _\_this2_ in v3.4.4 is a Parse.Query object.
+Similarly to the Parse.Query.first() issue, it is important to note that the function within the then call will be run with _this_ set to undefined due to [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#no_this_substitution); while _\_this2_ in v3.4.4 is a Parse.Query object.

 Due to this variation, while at first it seems to have the same result upon the removal of the \_this2 variable in favor of directly using the this value, due to the use of the variable in a seperate scope, the this value resolves to undefined and this is trying to access _undefined.socket_ which (understandably) results in a typeError.